Fragrant ginger and sesame oil lend big flavor to this dish of sautéed greens.

-4 tablespoons olive oil
+4 tablespoons light sesame oil

 Sea salt and fresh ground pepper